1234ngochai/AI-mario-Controller/README.md

 ### Clone This Base Code ###

-The base code for this assignment is a slightly modified version of https://github.com/amidos2006/Mario-AI-Framework
+The base code for this work is a slightly modified version of https://github.com/amidos2006/Mario-AI-Framework

 We will be storing this base code on the following repository: https://bitbucket.org/shortestpathlab/mario_ai_students/src/main/ so that in case there are any updates to the base code (which there shouldn’t be) it will be easy to roll them out.